-Accelerated Mobile Pages or AMP is new trend for better SEO.
-The latest Google Algorithm considers AMP as a great factor for good Page Ranking.
+Accelerated Mobile Page.
+Latest News and details about Accelerated Mobile Pages.
+AMP / Accelerated Mobile Pages with Google / Bing / Yahoo / Yandex is gaining popularity and is new trend for better SEO.
+As per the latest news, Google Algorithm considers AMP as a great factor for good Page Ranking.
 The new console of Google Webmaster has a new column for setting up Accelerated mobile pages.
 You must be wondering what is this AMP ?
 AMP as you know stands for Accelerated Mobile Pages.
-The concept of AMP is developed mainly for 2 reasons-

 - To speed up the internet browsing experience on Mobile devices.